jay23606/chat-gpt-voice/README.md

 https://jay23606.w3spaces.com/voice.html

-Requires entering in an API key from openai.com which is stored in localStorage (browser cache)
+Requires entering in an API key from openai.com which is stored in localStorage